Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 }
 ```

 I... *think* default checking can be done piece-wise?
-And I *think* this should be "easy" for the compiler to either synthesize or check-without-even-generating-the-definiton?
+And I *think* this should be "easy" for the compiler to either synthesize or check-without-even-generating-the-definition?
 BIG HANDWAVE ON THIS ONE!